 What is the Deep Plane?

-The deep plane is the space between the SMAS layer and the facial muscles.
-The facial anatomy has many layers, which include the skin, subcutaneous fat, the SMAS layer, the facial muscles, and the lining of the facial bones, as well as the bones.
-This complex procedure addresses the deep plane layer, releasing the ligaments to allow the cheek fat to be resuspended at its youthful location.
-This effectively softens deep smile lines, reduces under-eye hollows, and restores elegant definition at the jawline.
-The results of this approach are visually very remarkable—fresh, natural, and beautiful.
-This surgical technique has an added benefit: The results last longer, and you are far less likely to need revision surgery.
+The deep plane refers to the space situated between the SMAS layer and the facial muscles.
+The facial anatomy comprises several layers, encompassing the skin, subcutaneous fat, the SMAS layer, facial muscles, the lining of facial bones, and the bones themselves.
+This intricate procedure targets the deep plane layer, releasing ligaments to facilitate the repositioning of cheek fat to its youthful location.
+Consequently, this effectively diminishes deep smile lines, alleviates under-eye hollows, and restores refined definition to the jawline.
+The outcomes of this approach are notably striking, characterized by a fresh, natural, and beautiful appearance.
+Moreover, this surgical technique offers an added advantage: its results have longer-lasting effects, significantly reducing the likelihood of requiring revision surgery.